FerVtes25/FerVtes25/README.md

-# 👋 Hi, I'm Fernando Vieites Moreira!
+# 👋 Hi, I'm Fernando Vieites!

 🎓 Computer Engineering student at the **Universidad Complutense de Madrid**.
 Here you’ll find a collection of my **university projects** and some **personal coding experiments** I’ve developed along the way.